2ytcqz9vhm-ui/imu-schools-sdid-stata/README.md

 # imu-schools-sdid-stata
-TATA code for my dissertation evaluating the impact of the Independent Monitoring Unit (IMU) reform in Khyber Pakhtunkhwa, Pakistan, on teacher attendance and child learning outcomes.
+STATA code for my dissertation evaluating the impact of the Independent Monitoring Unit (IMU) reform in Khyber Pakhtunkhwa, Pakistan, on teacher attendance and child learning outcomes.